bobadojo/apis/README.md

 Store operations applications use the **Fulfillment API** to receive orders and report fulfillment and to report any concerns, such as customer complaints or overrides.

-### The Menu API
+### The Menus API

-Customer and point of sale applications use the **Menu API** to list available menu items and pricing, which can vary by locations.
-In addition to food items, the Menu API lists any merchandise available in store locations.
+Customer and point of sale applications use the **Menus API** to list available menu items and pricing, which can vary by locations.
+In addition to food items, the Menus API lists any merchandise available in store locations.

 ### The Messages API